 For this to work, we need our example.org zone to be sorted in canonical ordering (see RFC 4034, Section 6.1), and then create the NSECs.
 We add three NSEC records, one for each name, and each one "covers" a certain interval.
 The last NSEC record points back to the first as required by the RFC.
+Also see figure 1.

-- The first NSEC covers the interval between example.org and a.example.org; - The second NSEC covers: a.example.org to d.example.org; - The third NSEC points back to example.org, and covers d.example.org to example.org (i.e. the end of the zone).
+- The first NSEC covers the interval between example.org and a.example.org; - The second NSEC covers: a.example.org to d.example.org; - 3.
+The third NSEC points back to example.org, and covers d.example.org to example.org (i.e. the end of the zone).

 As we have defined the intervals and put those in resource records, we now have something that can be signed.
-This signed zone is loaded into the name server.
-It looks like this: